city

 #2 Porcelain Tile Floor Is Highly Durable

 If you are particular about a flooring type that won't get damaged easily while offering adequate aesthetics, porcelain tiles fit into these roles adequately.
 They are fit for homes where pets and children are likely to mess things around or commercial spaces that use heavy equipment.
-In general, porcelain tiles can withstand years of rough use and the fact that they are scratch resistant make them superior to other tile alternatives.
+In general, porcelain tiles can withstand years of rough use and the fact that they are scratch-resistant makes them superior to other tile alternatives.

 #3 Minimal Maintenance Required